Naagar/Seeds_Classification/README.md

 ## Dataset [webpage](https://naagar.github.io/cornseedsdataset/)

-   To download the dataset, click on this link [Dataset](https://iiitaphyd-my.sharepoint.com/:u:/g/personal/sandeep_nagar_research_iiit_ac_in/EVXQD9ClwKtDvguuBsXefIgBexx27v2M8Ajhnwgl8-jixg?e=KklwXv) which contains a zip file (data/train, data/test) 0.8 and 0.2, respectively  also the list of images names and their label(train_datafile.csv, test_datafile.csv)
+   To download the dataset, click on this link [Dataset](https://datafoundation.iiit.ac.in/datasets/agriculture) which contains a zip file (data/train, data/test) 0.8 and 0.2, respectively,  as the list of image names and their label(train_datafile.csv, test_datafile.csv)
-   Or create a folder to download the images run Seed_Classification/seeds_dataset/download_images.py, which will download images in the images folder.
+   Or create a folder to download the images, run Seed_Classification/seeds_dataset/download_images.py, which will download images in the images folder.

-   The dataset contains four classes: Discolored-0, Broken-2, Pure-1, Silkcut-3 (B, D, P, S).
+   The dataset contains four classes: Discolored-0, Broken-2, Pure-1, and Silkcut-3 (B, D, P, S).
    Now we can run the main.py

     real images: 17802